Procedures for Grade Appeals

 The decision of the appeals committee is final.

-Note: There is a separate grade appeal procedure for courses taught in the College of Law.
-Students with grade appeals in College of Law courses should consult the specific guidelines for academic grade procedures for that unit.
+Note: There is a separate appeal procedure for courses taught in the College of Law.
+Students with grievances in College of Law courses should consult the specific guidelines for academic grievance procedures for that unit.